Frequently Asked Questions

 How often should I get my chimney swept?

-Regular sweeping will remove soot, bird nests, cobwebs and any other blockages.
+Regular sweeping will remove soot, bird nests, cobwebs, and any other blockages.
 It also removes creosote, which will help to prevent dangerous chimney fires.
-HETAS encourage having your chimney swept at least twice a year when burning wood or bituminous housed coal and at least once a year when burning smokeless fuels.
+HETAS encourages having your chimney swept at least twice a year when burning wood or bituminous housed coal and at least once a year when burning smokeless fuels.

-What are the new Government rules on wood burners, log burners and multi-fuel stoves?
+What are the new Ecodesign 2022 Government rules on wood burners, log burners, and multi-fuel stoves?

 What size KW output do I need?

 Depending on the age of the property, the number of windows in the room, the size of the room where you want to install a stove and the insulation of the house these can vary dramatically.
 We will be able to advise you on the most appropriate size at\ our visit.

 Why do I need to line my chimney?